SeedSigner/seedsigner/README.md

 If the two fingerprint ID's match exactly, then you have successfully confirmed that your .sig file is authentic!
 <BR>
-If they do ***not match exactly***, or your verify command displays "BAD signature", then you must stop here immediately.
+If they do ***not match exactly***, or your verify command displayed "Bad signature", then you must stop here immediately.
 Do not continue.
 Contact us for assistance in the Telegram group address above.
 <br>

 <details><summary>Learn more about signature file verification</summary>